 Noise Exploration Program To Understand Noise Emitted by Seagoing ships

-During the entire length of the project knowledge has been shared between the participated ports, noise consultants and other parties, in this way we aimed to get the highest quality of the results.
-After developing the deliverables it is of importance to further extend and share our knowledge and tools to increase the awareness amongst noise pollution from seagoing ships.
+During the entire length of the project, knowledge sharing between the participated ports, noise consultants, and other parties took place.
+In this way, the project team aimed to get the highest quality of the results.
+After developing the deliverables, it is of importance to further extend and share the knowledge and tools to increase the awareness amongst noise pollution from seagoing ships.

 The objective of this project –in the broadest sense- is to mitigate the noise from seagoing vessels at berth.